10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 [Composer](https://getcomposer.org) - We use Composer for managing PHP dependencies.
 Usually everything we need is bundled with WordPress, but sometimes we need external PHP libraries like "Patchwork".
 Composer is a great way to manage those external libraries.

 WordPress plugins in a project should be managed by Composer.
-Plugin versions can be easily managed in a single composer.json file and provides a central way to keep plugin versions between environments in sync.
+Plugin versions can be easily managed in a single composer.json, helping ensure plugin versions between environments are in sync.
 [WordPress Packagist](https://wpackagist.org/) provides a Composer repository that mirrors all public WordPress plugins and themes.

 <h2 id="version-control">Version Control {% include Util/top %}</h2>